mantanquzzmo/slowfood-october-2019/README.md

 # SlowFood Application

-SlowFood is a web applitcation that users can use to create accounts and navigate through a simulated food delivery service.
-They may add items to cart to create an order and review their order.
-The owner of the store may also sign up with future functionality to modify menus.
+SlowFood is a web application that users can use to create accounts and navigate through a simulated food delivery service experience.
+They may add items to carts to create an order and review their order.
+The owner of the store may also sign up with future functionality to modify the menu.

 ## Deployed Site
 Deployed with continuous deployment through heroku at: